Written by Donald E. Sheppard|

 Arkansas Trails, Northern Parts

-DeSoto's Secretary says, "On Wednesday, the nineteenth of October (1541), this army and the Governor departed from Tula (West Plains, Missouri), and they spent the night at two huts, and the next day, Thursday (they entered Arkansas, with No Moonlight), at another hut, and on Friday at another, in which Hernandarias de Saavedra, who had been wounded at Tula, had a convulsion and died; and he died like a Catholic nobleman, commending his soul to God.
-The next day, Saturday, they went to Guipana (Guion), which is among some mountains, next to a river (the White River), and from there they went as far (down the White River) as they could to sleep, and all that [land] is mountainous from Tula on." © 1993, University of Alabama Press
+DeSoto's Secretary says, "On Wednesday, the nineteenth of October (1541), this army and the Governor departed from Tulla (West Plains, Missouri, starting a two week march to stop for winter, mapped above), and they spent the night at two huts, and the next day, Thursday (they entered Arkansas along Spring River and camped) at another hut (Salem), and on Friday at another (Oxford), in which Hernandarias de Saavedra, who had been wounded at Tulla, had a convulsion and died; and he died like a Catholic nobleman, commending his soul to God.
+The next day, Saturday, they went (to Melborne, camped, then down Rocky Bayou Sunday) to Guipana (Guion, where they camped for several days), which is among some (rugged) mountains, next to a river (the White River), and from there they went as far (down the river) as they could to sleep, and all that [land] is mountainous from Tulla on." © 1993, Univ. of Alabama Press

 You can read the translated details of DeSoto's Arkansas Conquest